openml/OpenML/docs/docs/benchmark.md

 ## Terminology: Studies and Benchmark Suites
 OpenML offers the ability to bundle several objects on the server together on a single page.
-With a slight overload of terminology, these are called `studies'.
+With a slight overload of terminology, these are called `studies`.
 OpenML supports two types of studies:
-- benchmark suites: collection of tasks.
+- collection of tasks.
+We call these `benchmark suites`.
 OpenML automatically organizes all tasks and the correpsonding datasets on a single server page.
 These are the main aim of this article.
-- studies: collection of runs.
+- collection of runs.
+We call these `studies`.
 OpenML automatically organizes all runs and corresponding flows, tasks and datasets on a single server page.
 Studies can be defined on top of benchmark suites.
 In that case, the creator intends to run his algorithms on the tasks defined in a benchmark suite.
 Additional information of how to organize reproducible benchmarks will be provided in a separate page.

 ## Using OpenML Benchmark Suites
 Below are detailed instructions for common use cases, as well as code examples.
 These illustrations use the reference 'OpenML-CC18' benchmark suite, but you can replace this with any other benchmark suite.
-In all examples, OpenML does not only return the datasets, but also the train-test splits and (for predictive tasks) the target feature.
+In all examples, OpenML does not only return the tasks and datasets, but also the train-test splits and (for predictive tasks) the target feature.
 These are enveloped as _tasks_ in OpenML.
 Hence, you will usually receive a list of tasks in which you can find the data itself.

 ### Listing the benchmark suites
 For now, these are explicitly listed below.
 We will add them to the OpenML search engine soon.